Mark's Beautiful Harps

 What Mark has done is create a Celtic style harp with a slightly larger soundbox than usual which gives the bottom end beautiful resonance and overall more volume.
 He then tops it with a divided "Paraguayan " style center strung neck, structurally braced internally by lightweight aluminum plates.
 This has no detrimental effects on the sound, but makes a neck that is essentially bomb-proof.

 One side of the neck is cut narrower than the other side enabling the addition of sharping levers for quick easy key changes.
-This split neck also makes it possible to outfit the harp with high end, all metal, enclosed guitar tuners which make it much easier to tune, and eliminates the need for a tuning wrench, which can be misplaced.
+This split neck also makes it possible to outfit the harp with enclosed mechanical tuners which make it much easier to tune, and eliminates the need for a tuning wrench, which can be misplaced.
 Then you can't tune your harp!
 (Been there with a former harp, I had to order a new wrench and wait a week to tune my harp, not fun!)

 We are getting ready to begin a "Kickstarter" because Mark has bought a couple of new machines to make this work easier, without sacrificing quality.
 Now he needs more space!
-So he has to remodel his shop, expanding it to fit his needs.
+So he has to remodel his shop, (not a small undertaking) expanding it to fit his needs.

-Check back in a couple of weeks and we should have a link up!
+Check back periodically, soon we should have a link up!